-Candidates register with an assessment centre and, working with an assessor, submit evidence to show they have met the requirements of the core units and the options they have chosen.
+Candidates register with the CIfA assessment centre and, working with an assessor, submit evidence to show they have met the requirements of the core units and the options they have chosen.

 The qualification is available to everyone working in archaeology, whether on a paid or a voluntary basis, or anyone seeking to develop a career in archaeology who can gather appropriate evidence.

 The qualification will enable archaeologists to demonstrate that they have particular sets of skills, competencies or experience which will be of benefit when applying for jobs, promotion or CIfA accredited membership at Practitioner grade.
 It will also provide a means of accrediting informal training and on-the-job learning.

 For career archaeologists the NVQ